BridgeComposer is a Windows application. There is no version built to run on Mac, Linux, or any other OS.

 I have an IMAC, and I run Parallels on it.
 BridgeComposer runs through Parallels.
 Every time I open BridgeComposer, it crashes Windows XP on my Parallels and gives me the Blue screen of death!
 Then it reboots it.
 Then when I open BridgeComposer the second time, it works.
 This has happened every single time.

-Binary packages of Wine exist for the popular Linux distributions.
+Linux users: Binary packages of Wine exist for the popular distributions.

 Your BridgeComposer developer has run BridgeComposer on Linux (Ubuntu) using Wine.
 A few changes were made to BridgeComposer to accommodate the Wine environment.
 As of the last testing, there were still a few unresolved issues (roughly in order of decreasing user impact):

 (Last tested in May 2022: BridgeComposer 5.97; Ubuntu 20.04.4 LTS; Wine 7.0.)

 Wine and CrossOver do not require the purchase of a Windows license.